tukwan/web3-ethereum/README.md

-# Pokemon Web3
+# Web3 Ethereum

-Pokemon Web3 is a application that allows users interact with Pokemons using Ethereum blockchain technologies.
+This application allows users to interact with Pokemons using Ethereum blockchain technologies.
+It has been developed as an **Interview Assignment Project**.

 ## Live